-One of my favorite parts of coaching is watching the progress that takes place.
+One of my favorite parts of career coaching is watching the progress that takes place.
 Sometimes it’s so minute, an average observer might miss it.
 Other times, it’s so unbelievably big, both the client and I have to step back and simply bask in its glory.

 Progress can sometimes be hard to define.
 It’s the step between here and there.
 It’s the motion of doing and achieving and yet, at the same time, still striving for more.
 Progress is what happens when you feel the pull of your dreams, and instead of just sitting there, wishing and waiting, you dive in.
 Progress is that one-foot-in-front-of-the-other rhythmic plodding of hard work.

 And yet…many don’t appreciate the beauty of it.
 Making progress means you’re still not done.
 You have more work to do.
 That’s the mindset some people get stuck in.

 I encourage you to see progress for what it is—dramatically different from completion—and love it for that same reason.
 Progress is the epic journey from where you are to where you want to be.
 It can be long and irritating and frightfully uncomfortable.
 But that’s the nature of transformation.

 Here’s how to make progress happen:

 Explore with a Curious Mind

 There are different kinds of journeys in life.
 For some, you’ll have a clear destination in mind.
 For others, you’ll wander until the right road appears.
 In all cases, exploration is a critical part of making progress.
 Even if you know precisely where you want to end up, the process of veering off-track with intention and curiosity can actually help you chart your course more effectively.
 It can reassure you that your path is right or it may help you identify new trails to blaze.

 Just be sure to drop breadcrumbs as you go so you can always find your way back when needed.